-- Global Settings (applied to all tools in the interface) - o Colors decides the main highlight color (e.g., for highlighted words in the File tool) - o Files decides how the paths to files are shown - o Fonts decides the font family, size, and style of the font for the main interface - Searches lists all wildcard available in the system (note that these cannot be edited) - Statistics decides how values are displayed in the interface - o Tags decides how tags are displayed in the interface - Language Direction decides how to display results (especially for the KWIC concordance tool) depending on the language direction.
+- Global Settings (applied to all tools in the interface) - Colors decides the main highlight color (e.g., for highlighted words in the File tool) - o Files decides how the paths to files are shown - o Fonts decides the font family, size, and style of the font for the main interface - Language Direction decides how to display results (especially for the KWIC concordance tool) depending on the language direction.
 For example, choose the default "Left-to-right" option for language such as English.
-Choose the "Right-to-left" option for languages such as Arabic. - Tool Settings - o KWIC - Display Options decides the colors used to highlight the sort order - Other Options - Choose to show or hide the file names in the display - Choose to show or hide the search term in the display.
-This option is useful for allowing instructors to quiz students on possible words to fit the gap. - o Plot
+Choose the "Right-to-left" option for languages such as Arabic. - Searches lists all wildcard available in the system (note that these cannot be edited) - Statistics decides how values are displayed in the interface - Tags decides how tags are displayed in the interface - Tool Filters decides if only words in the selected file will be shown or hidden in the respective tools.
+When the "Hide words in file" option is chosen, the selected file serves as a "stop list". - Tool Settings - o KWIC - Display Options decides the colors used to highlight the sort order - Other Options - Choose to show or hide the file names in the display - Choose to show or hide the search term in the display.
+This option is useful for allowing instructors to quiz students on possible words to fit the gap. - o Plot - View Style decides which view to use (table/graphic or graphic) - Display Options decides how results are displayed

-- View Style decides which view to use (table/graphic or graphic) - Display Options decides how results are displayed - Statistics decides the parameters for determining the dispersion measure - Other Options decides various parameters for sizing/displaying the plot graphs
+- Statistics decides the parameters for determining the dispersion measure - Other Options decides various parameters for sizing/displaying the plot graphs o N-Gram